 Vocational and trade degrees prepare students to enter the job market, right away with the needed skills.
 While a traditional 4-year college degree depends on a theoretical framework, technical degrees offer students specific industry situations, so they can be marketable and start earning upon graduation.

 Perfect for Changing or Advancing Careers

-Many working adults find themselves in the situation where they either don’t like the career they have or aren’t earning enough.
+Many working adults find themselves in a situation where they either don’t like the career they have or aren’t earning enough.
 Getting a technical degree is a good option in both of these cases.
-It will help you gain those skills you need to change careers or advance yours so you can start earning more!
+It will help you gain those skills you need to change careers much faster and also advance your skills so you can start earning more!

 Flexible and Affordable

 We’ve decided to focus on those trade and vocational degrees that can be earned online because they allow busy working adults the opportunity to learn on their own schedule.
 Online degrees are also far more affordable than traditional college tuition.
 With these benefits, it makes it easier for working adults to follow in their dream of continuing education.

 Now that you know why we chose the online vocational degrees we did, let’s dive in:

 Are you someone that has always been fascinated by aviation?
 Do you love watching planes take off and land?
 Whether you want to fly planes, build and maintain them or direct them for a living, a bachelor of science in aviation may be the perfect choice for you to start your dream of a career in aviation.

 In an aviation program, students learn about the various careers in the field of aviation.
 While pilots tend to get the spotlight, there are a lot of people behind the scenes that keep the aviation industry soaring and you can be one of them with an education in the field.
 You’ll learn about engineering, maintenance, dispatch and air traffic control.
 But if you so choose, you can also earn your pilot’s license as part of your degree.